raspberrypilearning/modern-art/en/step_4.md

 --- /task ---

 --- task ---
-Now add a loop to choose a random colour and a random place and then stamp the turtle 30 times.
+Now add a loop to stamp the turtle 30 times.
 Don't forget to indent the code for changing the turtle so that it is inside the loop

 --- code ---
 ---
 language: python
 line_numbers: true
-line_number_start: 21
+line_number_start: 19
 line_highlights: 21-24
 ---
 shape("turtle")